garrettscarpa/pClamp11_iClamp/README.md

 membrane_test is a 1 second train of membrane test pulses (5 mV, 5 ms I think).
 The important thing is that when you collect a v-clamp recording, it automatically logs the capacitence, which is used for plotting.

 Steps_300 is a series of 20 repeats of 1 second current steps ranging from -100 to +300 pA (20 pA steps).
+Each current step is flanked by a 0 pA step for 0.25 seconds.

 Steps_400 is a series of 5 repeats of 1 second current steps ranging from +320 to +400 pA.